 A key stage 1 and key stage 2 nurture based intervention is available for groups of children who need some specific social and emotional support.

 The class teacher has overall responsibility for the pastoral, medical and social care of each child in the class, therefore this is the parents’ initial point of contact.
 If further support is required, the class teacher liaises with the SENDCo for further advice and support, this happen when needs are complex, when the child is in local authority care (LAC) and/or when there are, in addition, safeguarding concerns.
 This may involve working alongside outside agencies such as the Education of Vulnerable Groups Achievement and Access Service, Health practitioners and Children’s Services.

 The school is fully accessible to pupils with SEND.
 The school is wheelchair accessible with a disabled toilet in the main building.
 The school produces an annual Disability Access Plan to ensure that this provision is regularly monitored and developed.

 At Pulham we allocate funds carefully to the variety of support offered; 1:1 support, small group support, specialist support from outside agencies and time for the Special Educational Needs Coordinator to work with pupils, parents, class teachers and teaching assistants.
 We also buy equipment and resources where appropriate and our teaching assistants attend courses to support their work with pupils.

 The school budget received from Norfolk LA includes money for supporting children with SEND.
-For the year 2019/2020 this is £39,281.
-In addition the school applies termly to the Local Authority for pupil specific’ financial support, called ‘Element 3 funding, for the Summer term 2019 this amounted to £1,079.16 and for the Autumn term 2019 £2,544.67.
+For the year 2020/2021 this is £35,951.
+In addition the school applies termly to the Local Authority for pupil specific financial support, called ‘Element 3’ funding and in exceptional circumstances, applies for further funding from the Local Authority.